UCB-stat-159-s22/site/syllabus.md

 The course is *not* graded on a curve.
 It is possible for every student to make an A.
 We encourage you to focus on mastering the material, not on your grade.
-The weight of each assignment will be announced with the assignment.
+The weight of each assignment will be announced with the assignment; the overall grade structure will be:

-We are still working out the details, but we expect about 8 assignments in all.
++ 85%: from approximately 8 computational assignments, some individual and some collaborative.
++ 15%: reading assignments (weekly, on average).

-_Submitting assignments:_ Submit written assignments by making a pull request to your private repository within the Berkeley GitHub organization for the class, https://github.berkeley.edu/stat-159-s22, using the [GitHub Classroom](https://classroom.github.com/classrooms/95771491-ucb-stat-159-s22-classroom) (you will practice all this, don't worry.
+_Submitting assignments:_ Submit written assignments by making a pull request to your private repository within the Berkeley GitHub organization for the class, https://github.berkeley.edu/stat-159-s22, using the [GitHub Classroom](https://classroom.github.com/classrooms/95771491-ucb-stat-159-s22-classroom) (you will practice all this, don't worry).

 ### Code of conduct; attribution of work